 The MAX is GoPro’s second-generation 360-degree camera.
 And they’ve now had a chance to make significant improvements over the first generation (the Fusion).

 Some of those improvements and upgrades directly affect the memory card.
-The MAX’s predecessor, the Fusion, took a different path concerning memory cards.
+The Fusion, took a different path concerning memory cards.
 It was a bit like two cameras glued back-to-back, with each saving its video and images to its own SD card.
 So, for the Fusion, you needed to get two SD cards to make it work (and then the images/video would be stitched in post).
 With the MAX, the stitching is now done in the camera to produce a single, combined file.
 That’s infinitely more convenient for the user, and it also means that you only need one SD card.

 But which one?
 A faster SD card won’t give you better video quality or help you take better pictures, but a card that’s fast enough will allow you to use all of the camera’s features without running into problems.
 When using the higher-end video modes, the camera needs to be able to write a lot of data to the card very quickly.
 If the card can’t keep up, it can unexpectedly stop the recording, drop frames, or even lock the camera up.

 My aim with these GoPro MAX SD card recommendations is to make that easier and to have confidence that you’re getting a card that works well in this specific camera.

 So here are some quick recommendations for SD cards for the GoPro MAX.
 You can find much more detail, including the MAX’s video encoding bitrates, below.

 - Samsung EVO Select U3 UHS-I

 I’ve included several different well-regarded brands here, but any of these make for a good choice for the GoPro MAX.

 What Do the Best SD Cards for the GoPro MAX Black Need to Do?